root-project/web/manual/graphics/index.md

 #### Time formats

-The Time format defines the format of the labels along the time axis.
+The time format defines the format of the labels along the time axis.
 It can be changed using the `TAxis::SetTimeFormat()` method.
 The time format used if from the C function `strftime()`.
-It is a string containing the following formatting characters,
+It is a string containing the following formatting characters, <br/>
 for date:<br>
 `%a`: abbreviated weekday name<br>
 `%b`: abbreviated month name<br>